ppau/ppau-graphics/README.md

 ## Fonts

 You'll need the various fonts, too; at a minimum Open Sans (including Condensed) and Gehen Sans, although others might have been used.
 You can run `python3 list_fonts.py` to get a JSON of all the fonts used in the project and what files use them.
+This will be found in `FONTLIST.json`; it is recommended to run `list_fonts` yourself rather than relying on the JSON being up to date.

 # Usage